 This report is compiled in accordance with the Campus Security Act of 1990.
-It pertains to all Tarrant County College District campuses which include South, Northeast, Northwest, Southeast, Trinity River Campus, Tarrant County College Opportunity Center, Erma C. Johnson Hadley Center of Excellence for Aviation, Transportation and Logistics and non-campus properties.
+It pertains to all Tarrant County College District campuses, which include South, Northeast, Northwest, Southeast, Trinity River Campus, Tarrant County College Opportunity Center, Erma C. Johnson Hadley Center of Excellence for Aviation, Transportation and Logistics.
 All policy statements apply to all of these campuses unless otherwise stated.
-Included are statistics for the last three calendar years, January 1, 2016 through December 31, 2018.
+Included are statistics for the last three calendar years, January 1, 2018 through December 31, 2020.
 The report is also available on: